omidfarhang/omid.dev/content/posts/2010-04-09-denial-of-availability-and-uk-anti-piracy-law.en.md

 In light of the new UK law, it might be a good idea for those in the jurisdiction to revisit company acceptable use policy, maintain good anti-malware and check logs of outbound traffic for uncharacteristically high volumes.

-Details of the legislation and its passage here: <a href="http://www.nytimes.com/2010/04/09/technology/09piracy.html?hpw" target="_blank">“U.K. Approves Crackdown on Internet Pirates”</a>
+Details of the legislation and its passage here: [“U.K. Approves Crackdown on Internet Pirates”](http://www.nytimes.com/2010/04/09/technology/09piracy.html?hpw)